State of Compliance

 The Law on the System of State Aid is generally in line with the State aid acquis.

-Furthermore, the Secretariat received complaints regarding State support in the form of settling unpaid debts of companies active in the mining sector.
+Furthermore, the Secretariat received complaints regarding State support in the form of settling unpaid debts of companies active in the mining sector, which the Secretariat is currently assessing.

-Although the State aid acquis is fully transposed into national legislation, full compliance with the Treaty’s obligations in the area of State aid require an independent State aid authority which actively enforces the acquis.
+Although the State aid acquis is fully transposed into national legislation, full compliance with the Treaty’s obligations in the area of State aid requires an independent State aid authority which actively enforces the acquis in a compliant way.